Alcohol Can Disrupt Gene Expression

 Alcohol can cause metabolic problems, disrupt gene expression, set off inflammatory pathways, increase food cravings, lead to weight gain, negatively impact ketosis, and damage the liver.

-So, if you still want to drink alcohol on the Carnivore diet, you need to go for low-carb, low-calorie beverages.
+So, if you still want to drink alcohol on the Carnivore Diet, you need to choose low-carb, low-calorie beverages.

 The Best Alcohol on the Carnivore Diet

-There’s no best alcohol on the Carnivore diet.
-We need to minimize alcohol consumption gradually, but these kinds of alcoholic drinks have lower carbohydrates:
+There is no best alcohol on the Carnivore Diet, and we need to minimize alcohol consumption gradually, but some kinds of alcoholic drinks have lower carbohydrates:

 - Red wines like dry Merlot, Cabernet Sauvignon, and Pinot Noir